MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

     [uuid(f562a2f5-c415-45cf-b909-d4b7c1e276d3), object, pointer_default(unique)]
     interface ICoreWebView2ContextMenuItemCollection : IUnknown
     {
-        /// The number of ContextMenuItems contained in the ICoreWebView2ContextMenuItemCollection.
+        /// The number of `ContextMenuItem` objects contained in the `ContextMenuItemCollection`.
         [propget] HRESULT Count([out, retval] UINT32* value);

-        /// Gets the ContextMenuItem at the given index.
+        /// Gets the ContextMenuItem at the specified index.
         HRESULT GetValueAtIndex([in] UINT32 index,
             [out, retval] ICoreWebView2ContextMenuItem** value);

-        /// Removes ContextMenuItem at the specified index.
+        /// Removes the ContextMenuItem at the specified index.
         HRESULT RemoveValueAtIndex([in] UINT32 index);

-        /// Will insert the new ContextMenuItem at the index specified.
+        /// Inserts the ContextMenuItem at the specified index.
         HRESULT AddValueAtIndex([in] UINT32 index, [in] ICoreWebView2ContextMenuItem* value);
     }